eduand-alvarez/AWS_K8s_Flask_App/README.md

 2. Install AWS cli and ensure you set permissions with `aws configure`
 3. Create ECR registry and push image to ECR repo
 4. Install eksctl and kubectl
 5. Create cluster config file
-6. Configure and launch cluster with eksctl
+6. Configure and launch cluster with eksctl `eksctl create cluster -f cluster.yaml`
 7. Create kubernetes namespace `kubectl create namespace <namespace>`
 8. Create kubernetes deployment and service .yml files
+10. Create deployment using `kubectl apply -f <filename>`
-9. Create deployment and service using `kubectl apply -f <filename>`
+11. Create service using `kubectl apply -f <filename>`
-10. Check for status of deployment and service using `kubectl -n <namespace> get all`
+12. Check for status of deployment and service using `kubectl -n <namespace> get all`
-11. Retrieve load balancer external IP and make a HTTP request to test app
+13. Retrieve load balancer external IP and make a HTTP request to test app

 ## Troubleshooting
 1. EKS resources such as pods, replica groups, and nodes won't show up in AWS console unless you a IAM policy that gives you access.
 EKS resource details are not available on aws cli or eks sdk.